 After creating the New SQL Reporting Services project (SSRS project), the Report Data looks like below.

-Once you click on that option, it will open Data Source Properties window to configure the SSRS Data Source.
-Following are the properties inside the Data Source Properties window
+Once you click on that option, it will open the Data Source Properties window to configure the SSRS Data Source.
+Following are the properties inside the SSRS Embedded Data Source Properties window

 - Name: Please specify a valid unique name for the data source you want to create.

-TIP: If you want to use the already created Shared data source then, Please select Use Shared data source reference radio button and select the existing shared data source from drop-down list.
+TIP: If you want to use the already created Shared data source then, Please select Use Shared data source reference radio button, and select the existing shared data source from the drop-down list.

 - Data Source: We are retrieving data from SQL Server so, We selected the Microsoft SQL Server (SqlClient).
 You can change this option as per your requirement.